Answers to frequently asked questions about the Electronic Adjudication Management System (EAMS)

 Q: What is EAMS?

-A: EAMS was built using "commercial, off the shelf software," which means it has a solid foundation and is more easily upgradeable.
-DWC staff began using EAMS in 2008.
-External users—those who need to file forms and documents with the district offices and the Workers' Compensation Appeals Board Reconsideration Unit—can file electronically using e-forms or JET File, or use scanner-ready paper OCR forms.
+A: EAMS enables external users who need to file forms and documents with the district offices and the Workers' Compensation Appeals Board Reconsideration Unit to file electronically by using eForms or JET File or manually through the use of scanner-ready paper OCR forms.

 Q: Where can I find more information on EAMS?